 The WASIA Awareness Program is an innovative and exciting concept that we are currently seeking to develop.
-It will consist of a series of courses designed by a globally diverse and dedicated advisory panel of fifteen professionals consisting of psychologists, sociologists and early childhood education specialists.
-Based on the Ethic of Reciprocity, a core concept of which a version can be found within all major world religions and philosophies, the program will be designed around the Ethic of Reciprocity to provide children with a more solid, fundamental foundation of moral and ethical standards by introducing and cultivating attributes such as:
+It will consist of a series of progressive courses designed by a globally diverse and dedicated advisory panel of fifteen professionals consisting of psychologists, sociologists and early childhood education specialists, many from some of the top universities around the world.
+This program will be designed around the Ethic of Reciprocity to provide children with a more fundamentally solid foundation of secular moral and ethical standards by introducing and cultivating attributes such as:

-1. The art of accepting differences while recognizing and acknowledging commonalities in order to cultivate an awareness of unity.
+The art of accepting differences, while recognizing and acknowledging commonalities in order to cultivate an awareness of unity.

-3. The significant difference in forming perspectives about others based not on what they are, but who they are.
+The significant distinction in forming opinions about others based not on what they are, but who they are.

-4. The value of making decisions founded not on potential rewards or impending consequences, but rather from conscience of the mind and sentiment of the heart.
+The value of decision making founded not on potential rewards or impending consequences, but rather from conscience of mind and sentiment of the heart.

-The anticipated effectiveness of this program is based on the Critical Mass theory, as it used in a social dynamic context where when an action or idea is adopted by a sufficient number within a social group, that action or idea then becomes self-sustaining and reciprocating, thus creating further growth and evolution of that action or idea.
+The anticipated effectiveness of this program is based on the Critical Mass theory, as it used in a socio-dynamic context, where when an action or idea is adopted by a sufficient number within a social group, that action or idea then becomes self-sustaining and reciprocating, thus creating further growth and evolution of that action or idea.
 Wherever this program is applied, with every succeeding generation, such a program would, in due course, contribute towards a significant decrease in violence and degradation on many levels.